malworthy/musicbox-mpd/README.md

 Pre-installation
 Make sure you have installed and correctly configured MPD

 The best way to install musicbox-mpd is va pipx.
 The instuctions below outline how to install and configure on a Debian based linux distribution.
 It's best to run musicbox-mpd on the same machine as your MPD server.

-1. Install pipx (if not already install)
+1. Install pipx (if not already installed)

    ```
    sudo apt install pipx
    ```

 2. Install musicbox-mpd

    ```
    pipx install musicbox-mpd
    ```